 Synonyms of Heliotropium arborescens (11) (Updated on 11-10-21 from Plants of the World Online): Heliotropium arborescens var. genuinum I.M.Johnst., Heliotropium arborescens var. grisellum I.M.Johnst., Heliotropium corymbosum Ruiz & Pav., Heliotropium grandiflorum Donn, Heliotropium odoratissimum Gaterau, Heliotropium odoratum Moench, Heliotropium odorum Salisb., Heliotropium peruvianum L., Heliotropium peruvianum var. voltaireanum Paxton, Heliotropium voltaireanum (Paxton) Loudon, Synzistachium peruvianum (L.) Raf.

 Heliotropium arborescens L. is the correct and accepted scientific name for this plant.
 It was described by Carl von Linnaeus in Systema Naturae in 1759.

 The genus, Heliotropium Tourn. ex L., was described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
 It had previously been named by Joseph Pitton de Tournefort and Linnaeus gave him the credit for first naming and describing the genus.

-Plants of the World Online lists 326 species in the genus Heliotropum (as of 1-27-21 when I last updated this page).
-It is a member of the plant family Boraginaceae with 153 genera.
-Those numbers could change as updates are made.
+As of 11-10-21 when this page was last updated, Plants of the World Online lists 246 species in the genus Heliotropum.
+It is a member of the plant family Boraginaceae with 155 genera.
+Those numbers could change as updates are made on POWO.